nezaj/Reference/js_good_parts/chp3_notes.md

 ```

 #### Delete
 The *delete* operator can be used to remove a property from an object.
 It will remove a property from the object is has one.
-It will not touch any of the objects in the protype linkage.
-Removing a property from an object may allow a property from the protoype linkage to shine through:
+It will not touch any of the objects in the prototype linkage.
+Removing a property from an object may allow a property from the prototype linkage to shine through:
 ```javascript
 another_stooge.nickname     // 'Moe'